In Sardinia, a long-kept Italian pasta secret is now up for grabs

 “I am the black sheep who’s divulging the secret,” said Selis, a 60-year-old native of Nuoro, Sardinia, in Italian.

 The recipe calls for only three ingredients: durum wheat flour, water and salt.
-However, the long and complex labor that makes the dough elastic eludes most of those who try.
+However, the long and complex labor that makes the dough elastic thwarts most of those who try.
 When the dough reaches the right consistency, it’s rolled thin, then folded in half and pulled, then folded again and stretched for a total of eight times, until, between spread-out arms, there are 256 pasta threads as thin as strings of cotton.
 Then they’re laid out on a wooden disk and cut to the right size; there, in three overlapping layers, the strings will rest until dry.
 The result is a pasta web that is traditionally broken into jagged pieces and added to a mutton broth sprinkled with fresh pecorino cheese.

 Giovanna Satta, a 71-year-old retired schoolteacher, was one of the women in the farmhouse.
-She had been wanting to learn how to make su filindeu for years but couldn’t find anyone willing to teach her.
+She had been trying to learn how to make su filindeu for years, but couldn’t find anyone willing to teach her.

 “The videos you find on the Internet and YouTube always show the premade dough.
 You never know what’s the right consistency for pulling,” she lamented.